 When will we all live to 100?
-40 percent of girls born now expected to reach this milestoneJanuary 22nd, 2013 in Health /
+40 percent of girls born now expected to reach this milestoneJanuary 22, 2013 in Medicine & Health / Health

 An article from John Appleby, Chief Economist at the Kings Fund, published on BMJ website today brings attention to the rising amount of those expected to live to 100 and asks where it will end.

 According to the Office of National Statistics there seems to be "no end in sight" as far as the number of UK citizens reaching 100 years old is concerned.
 Approximately 13% of girls born in 1951 are expected to reach this milestone, increasing to 40% for girls born this year and a predicted 60% of those born in 2060.